Probate death verification infrastructure for estate law firms

 "We manage over 400 trusts.
 Before ObituaryMonitor, we relied on family notifications—which often came weeks late.
 Now we know within hours and can serve families immediately."

-Firms buy deliverables they can file or defend.
+Audit retention means deliverables attach to the estate file—not email screenshots.
 See an example layout on the sample court-ready verification report and the full product on death verification service.

 - Obituary alerts